andyinabox/yesterdaysnews/README.md

  - [Fullscreen icon by Q.P. at the Noun Project](https://thenounproject.com/icon/fullscreen-6938590/)
  - [About icon by Mas Dhimas at the Noun Project](https://thenounproject.com/icon/about-6264304/)

-## Infrastructure

-I've made an effort to use cloud infratructure that is based in Europe and run somewhat environmentally sustainably.
-I've currently settled on three different services in order to keep costs relatively low:

- - The Server application is hosted on [Infomaniak](https://www.infomaniak.com/)
- - The Builder application is run on [Scaleway](https://www.scaleway.com/en/)
- - Object Store assets stored on [Exoscale](https://www.exoscale.com/)

 ## Directory structure

  - `app` - entrypoints and data for the two main applications